amberkp/Research/README.md

 ---

-# Validation Cases For Cantilever Beam
+# A Validation Case For Cantilever Beam

 ## No Chains In Beam (Only Static Force)
 ```julia